spdx/spdx-spec/chapters/rationale.md

 ## 1.2 Definition <a name="1.2"></a>

 The Software Package Data Exchange (SPDX®) specification is a standard format for communicating the component and metadata information associated with software packages.
-An SPDX file can be associated with a set of software packages, set of files or snippets and contains information about the software in the SPDX format described in this specification.
+An SPDX Document can be associated with a set of software packages, set of files or snippets and contains information about the software in the SPDX format described in this specification.

 ## 1.3 Why is a common format for data exchange needed? <a name="1.3"></a>